 You don't need any special scrubbing tools, just a cloth and water to wipe out your Dutch oven.
 Avoid using metal scrubbers or harsh chemicals, which will disrupt and remove your hard-earned seasoning.

 Most importantly, the cast iron needs to be completely dry before it gets put away.
 Dry well using a towel, or place over the heat after washing with oil to re-season the oven.
 Don't submerge or soak your oven in water as it will ruin the seasoning and cause rusting.
+See our comprehensive guide on how to season a dutch oven properly.

 To make things even easier, you can line your Dutch oven with heavy-duty foil and remove it after cooking - voila, it's thoroughly clean without requiring a wash!